 About 130 guests joined us at inaugural International Women’s Day breakfast on Thursday 8 March, to be inspired by some of Queensland’s most successful and influential women in children’s health research.

-Professor Ros Boyd, Associate Professor Karen Barlow, Associate Professor Christel Middeldorp, Dr Severine Navarro and Professor Jennifer Martin shared their experiences and tips on forging a successful career in research during a Q & A panel at the event at Rydges Southbank in South Brisbane.
+Professor Ros Boyd, Associate Professor Karen Barlow, Professor Christel Middeldorp, Dr Severine Navarro and Professor Jennifer Martin shared their experiences and tips on forging a successful career in research during a Q & A panel at the event at Rydges Southbank in South Brisbane.

 The event, hosted by Juiced TV’s Pip Russell (another inspiring woman we’re proud to support), also saw the launch of our new Mary McConnel Career Boost Program for Women in Paediatric Research, which aims to help women advance their research careers in Queensland and play a leading role in finding more cures and better treatments for sick kids everywhere.